 Libertarian National Committee v.
 Federal Election Committee, No. 16-cv-0121: This case challenges the FEC's treatment of a bequest from Joseph Shaber, deceased, to the LNC, which imposes an annual limit on the amount of the bequest that may be distributed to the LNC.
 The FEC filed a motion to dismiss, which the Court denied on January 3, 2017.
 The parties have taken discovery.
 In September 2017, Plaintiff filed a motion requesting that the District Court certify certain questions of law to the D.C.
 Circuit for decision.
 In October 2017, the FEC filed a new motion to dismiss.
 On June 29, 2018, the District Court granted Plaintiff's motion and denied the FEC's motion.
 The District Court certified the questions of law to the D.C.
 Circuit.
+Plaintiff filed its brief on the merits in the D.C.
+Circuit on September 10, 2018.
+The FEC's motion is due on October 10, 2018.
+The FEC also filed a renewed motion to dismiss in September 2018, which must be briefed.
 Plaintiffs' counsel is Alan Gura, Gura & Possessky: alan@gurapossessky.com; 703.835.9085.

-Libertarian National Committee Special Counsel Report June 29, 2018 Page 3 of 3
+Libertarian National Committee Special Counsel Report October 2, 2018 Page 3 of 3

 Libertarian National Committee v.
 Holiday, No. 3:14-cv-00063 (E.D.
 Ky.), No. 17-6216 (6th Cir.
 Oct.
 29, 2017) - This case challenges a debate requirement limiting participation to candidates with "a realistic chance of winning" the election.
 It also requires that the candidate have raised at least \$100,000 for the campaign.
 On October 11, 2014, the District Court denied the plaintiff candidate injunctive relief that would permit him to participate in the debate.
 In September 2015, the judge ordered that there be a trial, and the state answered the Complaint.
 On September 29, 2017, the Court entered an order granting the Defendants' motion for summary judgment.
 Plaintiffs' appeal is now pending before the 6th Circuit.
 Briefing was completed on the appeal in March 2018.
+Oral argument was held before the 6th Circuit on July 25, 2018.
 Plaintiffs' counsel was Chris Wiest: chris@cwiestlaw.com; 859-486-6850.
 Robert Winter is counsel of record on appeal: robertawinterjr@gmail.com.